mujahidi/acf-typography/README.md

 * Text Transform

 ### Other Features
-* Support for Google Fonts
-* The selected Google Fonts CSS is automatically enqueued on front-end of posts/pages
+* Supports Google Fonts.
+The selected Google Fonts are automatically enqueued on front-end of posts/pages.
+Google Fonts also work with ACF Options.
 * Option to show/hide each subfield individually
 * Option to make each subfield required individually
 * Color Picker for Text Color subfield